add_action('wp_head', function () { echo ''; }, 1); The right coffee grinder will make a huge difference

 Why a coffee grinder is essential for great tasting coffee

 Have you ever wondered why your homemade coffee tastes harsh, bitter, lacks flavor, or even gives you heartburn?
 Should you buy more expensive coffee beans?
 Should you change the brewing method, get a better coffee machine, or…?
-My guess is, you are using store-ground coffee beans or one of those cheap blade grinders.
+My guess is you are using store-ground coffee beans or one of those cheap blade grinders.
 The grind is most likely the root of the problem.

 Brewing coffee is all about extraction

 Coffee beans contain not only caffeine but also a multitude of components responsible for its taste and flavor profile.
-There are also lots of antioxidants for the benefit of our health.
+There are also many antioxidants that benefit our health.
 These components are extracted at different temperatures; some may also take longer than others.
 We want to extract the best mix of these components and get all the aromas into our cup.
-And we would like to avoid extracting components which could ruin the taste or even cause problems like heartburn, a. k. a. acid reflux or GERD in sensitive people.
+And we would like to avoid extracting components that could ruin the taste or even cause problems like heartburn, a.k.a. acid reflux or GERD in sensitive people.
+Every brewing method requires a specific grind size because the extraction process is different.
+Try making espresso with store-bought ground beans, or use an espresso grind for pour-over coffee, and you will understand.
+It just does not work.
+The correct grind size plays a vital role in the extraction process.
+Finer grinds allow for deeper, faster extraction, which is fine for an espresso machine.
+Use an espresso grind with other brewing methods, and you end up with a bitter brew.
+A very coarse grind and a lower temperature allow the extraction process to be extended to several hours.
+The result is a cold brew without bitterness.

 Grind your own coffee for best results